alex-1pro/two-envs-configs-with-ansible/README.md

 # two-envs-configs-with-ansible
-Create two envirments one for staging and anther for prodaction, configures then with ansible.
+Created two environments one for staging and another for production, and configured them with ansible.